andrew/ultimate-awesome/README.md

 - [awesome-doctrine](https://github.com/biberlabs/awesome-doctrine) - A curated list of amazingly awesome Doctrine 2 ORM related libraries, resources and shiny things.
 - [awesome_cs-ja_phd_life](https://github.com/Kei18/awesome_cs-ja_phd_life) - Collection of articles about PhD life written in 🇯🇵.
 - [awesome-radio](https://github.com/kyleterry/awesome-radio) - Awesome radio stuff.
-- [awesome-privacy-on-blockchains](https://github.com/Mikerah/awesome-privacy-on-blockchains) - A curated list of privacy on blockchains resources.
-- [Awesome-3D-LiDAR-Datasets](https://github.com/minwoo0611/Awesome-3D-LiDAR-Datasets) - This reposiotry is the collection for public 3D LiDAR datasets.
 - [Awesome-pose-transfer](https://github.com/Zhangjinso/Awesome-pose-transfer) - A collection of papers and codes for human pose transfer.
 - [awesome-self-reference](https://github.com/aztek/awesome-self-reference) - A curated list of examples of self-reference in art, science, and technology.
 - [citizen-science](https://github.com/dylanrees/citizen-science) - 🔬 A repository of resources related to citizen, community-based and/or non-institutional science.